Skip to content

-What is EMGFLow?
+What is EMGFlow?

 EMGFlow is an open-source Python package for preprocessing and extracting features from surface electromyographic (sEMG) signals.
 It has been designed to facilitate the analysis of large datasets through batch processing of signal files, a common requirement in machine learning.